SouravKumar6685/Terraform-Assignment/readme.md

 ### **🔥 Terraform Interview Assignment (Real-World Scenario-Based) 🚀**

-This assignment is designed to **simulate real-world challenges** and test your Terraform expertise across **basics, intermediate, and advanced** concepts.
-Complete it as if you were working on a production-grade project.

----

 ## **📌 Assignment: Deploy a Highly Available Web Application on AWS using Terraform**